saiprasath23/CheapOAir-Hotel-Booking-Automation-Selenium/CheapOAirHotelAutomation/Readme.md

 1. Clone this repository to your local system
 2. Open the project in Eclipse / IntelliJ IDE
 3. Update Maven dependencies
 4. Run the HotelBookingTest.java file
+5. Change xpath for calendar date at HotelBookingPage.java

 ---